AaltoRSE/rse-timetracking/README.md

 now they are unfortunately tied up with internal data - we need to fix this).

 This package contains the command line utility `rse_timetracking` with various subcommands.
-The general process is first run a `scrape` subcommand to download data and store it in a csv/pickle file, and then other commands will process this into reports.
+The general process is first run a `scrape` subcommand to download data and store it in a csv/pickle file, and then other commands will process this into reports. **normal people don't need to do this, just use Gitlab and someone else generates the reports.**

 This project is probably specific to Aalto RSE right now, but we would be happy to make it more general (if we can find a way to make it